 Computer Networking III teaches students about the architecture, components, and operations of routers and switches in larger and more complex networks.
 Students learn how to configure routers and switches for advanced functionality.

-- 1. Configure routers and switches. - Troubleshoot common issues with OSPF, EIGRP, and STP in both IPv4 and IPv6 networks. - 3.
-Implement a WAN in a small-to-medium network
+- 1. Configure routers and switches. - 2.
+Troubleshoot common issues with OSPF, EIGRP, and STP in both IPv4 and IPv6 networks. - 3.
+Implement a WAN in a small-to-medium network technologies to meet network requirements.

 EE268 COMPUTER NETWORKING IV